Topman-14/topmart-client/README.md

 - **Product Management**: Users can add, edit, and delete products in real-time.
 All changes are immediately reflected on the storefront.
 - **SEO Optimization**: Comprehensive SEO strategies are implemented, including meta tags, dynamic metadata generation, and a sitemap.
 - **Server side Rendering**: I used React Server Components in the latest version of NextJS as of today- V14.2 (01-09-2024) Server-side rendering (SSR), and static site generation (SSG) are implemented differently in the app router than the pages router. `getStaticProps` and `getServerSideProps` are now deprecated.
 - **Payment Integration**: Paystack is integrated as the payment gateway to facilitate secure transactions.
-This was totally not necessary, but I personally wanted a comprehensive product checkout flow for this app.
   ![image](https://github.com/user-attachments/assets/e0cdae79-2232-4b25-a46a-6a3d07eaed7d)

-- **Integration with my NextJS products API**: Although the in the requirements file I noticed I didn't need to store my products on a remote db, I wanted to demonstrate my proficiency with Server Side Rendering by dynamically pre-rendering each page content on the server before sending it to the client as per the assesment criteria.
+- **Integration with my NextJS products API**: I wanted to demonstrate my proficiency with Server Side Rendering by dynamically pre-rendering each page content on the server before sending it to the client as well as the SEO tags.

 <br />

-This means that for this specific scenario, **product data cannot be stored on the client** whether localstorage or indexedDb.
-Thankfully the requirements didn't explicitly state that I should not use a remote DB, so I built an API alongside the Admin dashboard using NextJs.
+I built an API alongside the Admin dashboard using NextJs.
 The persistence layer is a MongoDB database hosted with mongoDB atlas, my ORM of choice is Prisma.
 I built this NextJS storefront separately so I'd require the minimum env credentials if you were to set up locally.
 Just the public API endpoint and the Paystack test Key.

 ## Live Demo
 You can check out the storefront at [https://topmart.vercel.app](https://topmart.vercel.app) . <br /> If you would like to manage the products on the live store, check out the admin dashboard at [https://topmart-admin.vercel.app](https://topmart-admin.vercel.app) and sign in with these credentials: